shon-Rocky/shon-Rocky/README.md

 <h1 align="center">Hi 👋, I'm Shonmon Rockey</h1>
 <br>
 <h3 align="center">Self-taught AI enthusiast passionate about technology's potential for a better future.
 Dropped out of college to pursue AI, learned languages like C, Java, and Python.
 Fascinated by big language models and smart agents.
-Building language systems and databases with simple tools, using Hugging Face for AI models.
 Eager to learn and contribute to AI advancements.</h3>
 <br>

 - 👀 I’m interested in NN, Langchain, LLM, Agents

+- ⚒️ I’m currently working to build custom agents with Langchain and CrewAI

 - 🌱 I’m currently learning **Reinforcement Learning from Huggingface**